tappasarn/source-control-hands-on-workshop/README.md

 Refresh your browser to see that your local machine is in sync with Github's server.

+# Make use of Git

-### Undo *committed* change
+## Undoing *committed* change
 As we been mentioning since the beginning of the presentation.
 One of the most important benefit of using Git is the ability to see the history of your project.
-This will become very useful when mistake is introduce in the project and you want to traverse back in time.
+This will become very useful when mistake is introduced in the project and you want to traverse back in time.

-#### Exercise
+### Exercise

 You assume that LICENSE file is not useful so you decide to remove it.